brainlife/app-sift2-connectome-generation/README.md

 ## Output

-The main output of this App is a raw datatype containing all of the matrices generated, individual conmat dataytpes for count, length, density, and denlen, and a networkneuro datatypes for visualization.
+The main output of this App is a raw datatype containing all of the matrices generated, individual conmat dataytpes for count, length, density, and denlen, and a labels datatype containing the streamline assignments for each node pairing.

 #### Product.json